-30 Domestic Violence and Abuse & Violence between young people (Teen relationships)
+31. Domestic Violence and Abuse & Violence between young people (Teen relationships)

-30.1 The cross-government definition of domestic violence and abuse is:
+31.1 The cross-government definition of domestic violence and abuse is16:

-Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to:
+Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over (this section is not applicable to Highfields Primary School.